-2. They have also prayed for a declaration that they are entitled to continue as Labour Enforcement Officers (Central), without appearing for the contemplated departmental competitive examination under the 1984 rules.
+2. They have also prayed for a declaration that they are entitled to continue as Labour Enforcement Officers (Central) without appearing for the contemplated departmental competitive examination under the 1984 rules.

-3. The 1958 rules did not contemplate any consideration of filling up vacancies by way of competitive examination of the type prescribed by the 1984 rules.
+3. The 1958 rules did not contemplate any departmental competitive examination of the type prescribed by the 1984 rules.
 The petitioners have held the posts of Labour Enforcement Officer (Central) for almost a decade by now.
 There cannot be any doubt that the vacancies that existed before the 1984 rules came into force, ought to have been filled up in accordance with the 1958 rules.

-Merely because the petitioners were appointed on ad hoc basis which continued for long time, the vacancies that existed before the 1984 rules came into force cannot now be filled up by filling up those vacancies in accordance with the 1984 rules.
+Merely because the petitioners were appointed on ad hoc basis which continued for long time, the vacancies that occurred after the 1984 rules came into force cannot now be filled up by filling up those vacancies in accordance with the 1984 rules.
 There cannot be any doubt that the vacancies that existed before the 1984 rules came into force should be filled up in accordance with the old 1958 rules and the vacancies that occurred after the 1984 rules came into force should be filled up in accordance with the 1984 rules.
 The continuance of the petitioners on ad hoc basis for long number of years without filling up the vacancies in accordance with the rules in force at the relevant point of time should not have the effect of depriving the petitioners of their legitimate rights.
 The rights of the petitioners in this behalf should be adequately protected.
 It is not possible on the material placed before us to say as to what were the yearly vacancies that occurred from time to time until the 1984 rules came into force.

-It is also not possible to record satisfactory

-finding that the appointments of the petitioners

-on ad hoc basis were made by subjecting them to

-the process of promotion contemplated by the 1958
+It is also not possible to record satisfactory finding that the appointments of the petitioners on ad hoc basis were made by subjecting them to the process of promotion contemplated by the 1958 rules.
+However, what staring in the eyes is that the petitioners have continued for long number of years.
+This may lead to the inference that possibly there were vacancies before the 1984 rules came into force, which were required to be filled up in accordance with the 1958 rules.
+We are also informed that the remaining tenure of the petitioners before attaining the age of superannuation is only a couple of years.
+Shri Murthy, the learned counsel for the petitioners submitted that this is a dying class of officers and, therefore, there is no likelihood of new set of persons like these persons coming into office.